 Overview of the Sales Process

 This post is an introduction to a series of posts where we discuss the process of selling a farm.
-It also provides good information for those who might be interested in purchasing a farm either by understanding how AcreTrader’s process works or by doing their own research.
+It also provides good information for those who might be interested in purchasing a farm either by understanding AcreTrader’s farmland investing process or by doing their own research.
 However, this is not by any means the only resource one should use.
 It is a thorough introduction meant to help guide one’s own research and understanding.

 All that said, below is an introduction to the factors one should consider when initiating a transaction to sell land.

 “What did my family or I pay for this investment?
 How long ago was it?
 How much will someone pay me for my best property?
 I heard land in (some place) was selling for (some price).”

 Second is capitalization rate: this is where an investor tries to understand what the rent will be as a percentage of the purchase price of the land (for example, $5 rent on land worth $100 is a 5% capitalization rate).
 The investor will have a percentage range to hit and will need to adjust either the rent or the purchase price accordingly.

 Sellers who match their land purchase price with the market will have the best chance of finding a buyer willing to work with them.

 Terms are one of the most under appreciated parts of any transaction.
 As we have been reminded many times, the saying “your price, my terms” can be either dangerous or lucrative.
 Terms can be anything from time to close and who pays for the transaction costs to other contingencies.

 Common terms and contingencies we see are sale leaseback agreements, life leases for homes on a property, carve outs for portions of a property on which there are buildings like a farm office, hunting rights, mineral rights, and right of first offer on resale.

 Property size, tillable versus non-tillable acres, field slope, irrigation, drainage tile, distribution of different tracts over an area, soil quality, crop yield history, and the buildings and other assets on a property all make up what the property’s price will be.

 For instance, farms of a smaller size may get the best price from a neighbor or local investor, while farms over 1,000 acres are often bought by land funds.
 We at AcreTrader work with farm land at both ends of the spectrum.

 If a seller owns a property in an area where auctions are common and price is well defined, then it may be easier to sell a property there than in an area where there are few buyers locally and state laws make corporate ownership of land difficult.

 Land investors are more likely to work with the existing seller, and they often prefer longer term leases, because it requires less effort on their part to find a farmer year after year.

 However, a buyer may not be interested in buying a property that has seven years left on a lease if there are no rent increases over that time.
 The rent would not keep up with commodity prices or inflation.
 Further, the farmer and new owner might not get along.

-To summarize, leases can serve as an asset to some and a liability to others, so it is important to understand expectations for all parties involved in a land transaction.
+To summarize, farmland leases can serve as an asset to some and a liability to others, so it is important to understand expectations for all parties involved in a land transaction.

 Financial and Structural Characteristics

 Selling a corporation that owns a property instead of the property itself can be extremely difficult, even though it may be the only tax efficient way for a property to sell from an owner’s perspective.
 Many other problems may exist like outstanding liens, disputed titles, or disputed property lines.

 There are those like AcreTrader and some of its partners who specialize in complex transactions.
 Finding the right buyer for your farmland is necessary to make almost any sale go through.

 Special situations may include sale leasebacks, retaining hunting rights, mineral rights, pre-existing easements on a property, environmental waste issues that exist on a property, transferring a property enrolled in a government program which does not allow the land to be farmed, selling a property either in or soon-to-be in foreclosure, or selling a property with questionable water rights or availability.

 Again, buyers of all types are looking for different qualities in a property and are agreeable to all kinds of special situations, but information and communication are critical.

 However, having a solid understanding of all of the qualities on which a buyer might judge a property is fundamental to achieving the best outcome for both the buyer and the seller.

 The AcreTrader team has experience with all kinds of buyers and transactions, and we are able offer attractive solutions for complex situations that may have few viable alternatives.